mendix/MxPushNotifications/README.md

 First, open your existing Mendix project (or create a new one).
 The `PushNotifications` module has two dependencies: `CommunityCommons` and `Encryption` module.
 Include these two dependencies by downloading them from the App Store; you can reach it by clicking on the `App Store` button on the right side of the menu bar of the modeler.
 While importing you may again get a dialog about overwriting project files, which you can confirm by clicking the `OK` button.

-> Note: importing the Encryption module will trigger errors because it contains a reference to a non-existent layout.
+> Note: Older versions of the [Encryption module] (https://appstore.home.mendix.com/link/app/1011/Mendix/Encryption) will trigger errors because it contains a reference to a non-existent layout.
 Fix it by assigning the master layout of the `Encryption.ResponsiveLayout_Certificate` layout to another layout (in this specific use case it is not really important which layout is used).
+This does not apply to version 1.3.1 and higher.
 >
 > <img src="assets/images/implementation guide/Fix Encryption module.JPG"/>